Skip to content

 Is QuoteNode really free?

-The Freelancer Edition is free forever with no credit card required.
-It includes all core features — offer creation, PDF generation, public links, customer management, and analytics — for up to 3 users.
-The only limitation is a “Powered by QuoteNode” badge on public offer pages and PDFs.
+The Free Edition is free forever with no credit card required.
+It includes the core CRM, offer workflow, PDF generation, public links, reporting, SMTP integration, and security controls for up to 3 licensed user accounts.
+The limitation is the “Powered by QuoteNode” badge on public offer pages and PDFs.

 How does licensing work technically?

-What happens if I don’t renew my license?
+What happens if I do not renew my license?

-Can I upgrade from Freelancer to Pro later?
+Can I upgrade from Free to Pro later?

 Yes.
-You can upgrade at any time by applying a new license file.
+Apply a new signed license file in the admin license screen.
 No data migration or reinstallation is required.

 Offers & Workflow